anoma/geb/README.md

 - [class] **CASE-ON** *[\<STLC\>][b36a]*

-    A term of an arbutrary type provided by casing on a coproduct term.
+    A term of an arbitrary type provided by casing on a coproduct term.
 The formal grammar of [`CASE-ON`][3f9d] is

     ```lisp